bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

     A semantic HTML tag is meangingful, meaning it is clear in its intentions.
-For example: <header> is to be the header of the page.
+For example: <header> is the header of the page.
 Semantic tags also provide styling options.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.